go-goyave/goyave/docs_src/src/guide/basics/routing.md

 #### Router.Static

-Static serve a directory and its subdirectories of static resources.
+Static serve a directory and its sub-directories of static resources.
 Set the `download` parameter to true if you want the files to be sent as an attachment instead of an inline element.

 The `directory` parameter can be a relative or an absolute path.